michauhl/RBPBench/README.md

 Here we can also see that 5-mers similar to the PUM2 motifs appear more frequently in the input regions.
 Generation of the background regions can be controlled with various parameters (see `rbpbench enmo -h` for more details).
 For example, `--bg-mode` allows us to either use shuffled negatives (from input set), or randomly sampled negatives from genomic or transcript regions (depending on the type of input regions).
-Moreover, the size of background set can be increased (`--bg-min-size`), plus the user can tell RBPBench from which genomic (or transcript) regions to sample (`--bg-incl-bed`) and to not sample (`--bg-mask-bed`).
+Moreover, the background set size can be increased (`--bg-min-size`), plus the user can tell RBPBench from which genomic (or transcript) regions to sample (`--bg-incl-bed`) or not to sample (`--bg-mask-bed`).

 #### NEMO mode

-To do motif enrichment analysis on regions neighboring some genomic regions or even single positions of interest, we can use `rbpbench nemo`.
+To do motif enrichment analysis on regions neighboring the input regions (ideally short motif regions or single positions of interest), we can use `rbpbench nemo`.
 By default, motif hits overlapping the input regions are not included in the analysis (change with `--allow-overlaps`).
 Otherwise, available arguments are very much the same as for `rbpbench enmo`.
 In this example, we will use the mRNA region end positions, and look at the adjacent up- and downstream regions.
-To get these, we will use some helper scripts that come along with RBPBench (details on available helper scripts [here](#helper-scripts)):
+To get these, we will use some helper scripts that come bundled with RBPBench (details on available helper scripts [here](#helper-scripts)):

 ```
 gtf_extract_mpt_region_bed.py --gtf Homo_sapiens.GRCh38.112.gtf.gz --out mrna_regions_hg38_out --only-mrna